roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-01 ****** byStoryTeller07© "I'll have to do something about this top before I go home.
+"I'll have to do something about this top before I go home.
 I know what my brothers will think I've been up to if they see it torn and what they will say to mum.
 When's this aunt of yours getting back?"

  Nadine was silent standing bowed before them trying to come to terms with the shame of being stretched bare assed over this young mans lap.
 The humiliation of being spanked by a stranger was awful.